Electric current in a translation invariant environment: Introduction

-The master equation has already been obtained for such a test particle \cite{zeh}, by including decoherence and then taking the dissipation into account followed shortly \cite{gallis,diosi,adler}.
-The more systematic description, based on kinetic theory, the Born approximation scheme \cite{vacchini,lanz,vacchinie} and the inclusion of the higher order perturbative contributions within the gas \cite{hornbergerk} was added later, together with the traditional many-body treatment of the environment \cite{dodd}.
+While we usually follow only a few appropriately chosen degrees of freedom in our experiments, the theoretical background is canonical quantization, developed for closed many-body dynamics with prescribed initial and final states.
+The effective theories are supposed to fill the gap, where the environment degrees of freedom are eliminated dynamically and their impact on the observed system is represented by the highly involved effective system dynamics.

-Another approach, followed in the present work, is the derivation of the effective dynamics of the test particle.
-This approach is more general because it has a phenomenological feature, namely it covers different environments when the numerical values of the parameters in the effective equation of motion are chosen appropriately.
-The simplest, exactly solvable model consists of a particle, coupled linearly to infinitely many harmonic oscillators \cite{agarwal,calderialeggett,unruh}.
-The state of an open system is mixed hence we need the Closed Time Path (CTP) formalism, introduced in quantum field theory \cite{schw}, condensed matter physics \cite{keldysh,kamenev,rammer} and used later in an ever widening area \cite{calzetta}.
-The exact master equation with memory for the reduced density matrix was derived in this formalism for harmonic effective dynamics in ref. \cite{hu9293}.
+There are two different ways the effective dynamics can be established, by working in the operator or the path integral formalism.
+The projector operator method \cite{nakajima,zwanzig,argyres,grabert} leads to an effective equation of motion for the reduced system density matrix, the master equation.
+The master equation has already been obtained for a test particle \cite{zeh} by including decoherence and then taking the dissipation into account followed shortly \cite{gallis,diosi,adler}.
+The more systematic description based on kinetic theory, the Born approximation scheme \cite{vacchini,lanz,vacchinie}, and the inclusion of the higher-order perturbative contributions within the gas \cite{hornbergerk} was added later, together with the traditional many-body treatment of the environment \cite{dodd}.
+The master equation, derived within a simple but generic harmonic model \cite{agarwal,calderialeggett,unruh}, offers a powerful phenomenological treatment, applicable for weakly interacting environment.

-We rely in this work on the master equation obtained for a test particle interacting with an ideal gas and truncated at the leading order of the perturbation expansion in the test particle-gas interaction, the displacement and the velocity of the particle by the interaction.
-Our goal is modest, some preliminary exploration of the weakly open particle dynamics in its simplest form, namely to construct the generalization of the plane wave states for translation invariant dynamics, to establish the time evolution of a wave packet and to find perhaps the simplest bound state of all, in the presence of an attractive Dirac delta potential.
+The direct path integral expression for reduced system density matrix \cite{feynman} can be obtained within the closed time path (CTP) formalism, introduced in quantum field theory \cite{schw}, condensed matter physics \cite{keldysh,kamenev,rammer} and used later in an ever-widening area \cite{calzetta}.
+The exact master equation with memory for the reduced density matrix was derived in this formalism for harmonic effective dynamics in ref. \cite{hu9293} and the master equation employed below represents a Markovian truncation.
+The time evolution of one and two Gaussian wave packets has been investigated in refs. \cite{joos,paz}, respectively.